 Start bookkeeping from the very beginning and don’t forget about taxes.
 If you’re not sure how taxes will affect you, do a google search for your country and state, or go to your local tax office and ask.

 You don’t have to get fancy.
 You can just keep a simple spreadsheet at first in excel or google sheets, which is free to use.
-Later on, you can then move up to something more fancy like QuickBooks or Freshbooks or something similar.
+Later on, you can then move up to something fancier like QuickBooks or Freshbooks or something similar.

 Make sure to track your income and expenses from the beginning.
 If you get a separate bank account, it’s much easier to keep track that way.

 You don’t have to get fancy and spend a ton of money on a new camera.
-You can use your phone.
+You can use your phone if you want.

 You can get a couple vinyl backdrops if you want and take pictures next to a natural light source.
 Turn off your inside lights if they have the yellow bulbs.
 The yellow bulbs are what makes pictures look terrible.
-Try to take pics next to a window.
+Try to take pics next to a window or get the ‘daylight’ bulbs.

 There are also lots of photo editing apps you can use now that can really do some amazing things.